Brave Browser Review 2019 | Deep-Dive into Brave & BAT Token Ecosystem

 The Brave browser is aiming to solve these systemic problems by creating an entirely new digital advertising ecosystem that puts power back into the hands of users.
-At the center of it all is the Basic Attention Token (BAT), an ERC-20 token on the Ethereum blockchain that enables users, publishers and advertisers to efficiently and fairly exchange value in return for viewing or producing content and ads.
+At the center of it all is the Basic Attention Token (BAT), but what are BAT tokens?
+Simply put, BAT is an ERC-20 token on the Ethereum blockchain that enables users, publishers and advertisers to efficiently and fairly exchange value in return for viewing or producing content and ads.

 Brave blocks all ads and trackers by default, which greatly speeds up loading times and improves privacy for the user.
 However, you can still change your preferences to allow specific ads and trackers on sites of your choosing.
 In return, you can receive BAT tokens from advertisers.

 Brave Payments anonymously tracks what sites you visit and how long you spend on them.
 You can then choose to reward publishers for producing great content by making a monthly donation or through actively tipping.
 Find out more about the ecosystem in our detailed Brave browser review below.

 After a lengthy wait, the much anticipated Brave Rewards was finally launched in April 2019.
 This means that users can now earn BAT tokens by simply opting in to viewing ads.
 The ads appear as notifications which can either be clicked on or closed, and you can choose to view a minimum of 1 and maximum of 5 per hour in the settings.
 The design is super slick and the dashboard is very easy to use.